lcodeca/PyPML/README.rst

 PyPML - Python Parking Monitor Library for SUMO

-Contacts: Lara CODECA [lara.codeca@gmail.com], Jerome HAERRI [haerri@eurecom.fr] This project is licensed under the terms of the GPLv3 license.
+Contacts: Lara CODECA [lara.codeca@gmail.com], Jerome HAERRI [haerri@eurecom.fr]

+This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at http://www.eclipse.org/legal/epl-2.0.

 If you use PyPML, cite us with:
 L. Codeca; J. Erdmann; J. Härri.